lauyeewen123/SECPH-Y1S1/README.md

 <h1> Hi everyone! 🙌</h1>
-<h3> Here are my assignments and exercises throughout my year 1 of study 📝📚🤭</h3>
+<h3> Here are my assignments and exercises throughout my year 1 of study, feel free to have a look~📝🤭</h3>